 |All about osteoporosis maintaining bone health types of osteoporosis causes of osteoporosis osteoporosis risk factors risk factors for primary osteoporosis risk factors for secondary osteoporosis consequences of osteoporosis symptoms of osteoporosis diagnosis of osteoporosis osteoporosis treatments osteoporosis medications treatment for osteoporosis in men treatment for osteoporosis in women osteoporosis lifestyle therapy osteoporosis exercises osteoporosis diet prevention of osteoporosis osteoporosis and calcium osteoporosis and magnesium osteoporosis and vitamin D

-Vitamin D is formed in the skin after exposure to ultraviolet radiation and also is absorbed from the diet.
+Osteoporosis and vitamin DVitamin D is formed in the skin after exposure to ultraviolet radiation and also is absorbed from the diet.
 It is hydroxylated at the liver to 25-hydroxyvitamin D, and in the kidney to 1,25-dihydroxyvitamin D which is the active form.
 As a person ages, vitamin D levels decline.
 They also fall during winters months and when people have inadequate sunlight.
 Pollution may

 also contribute to less sunlight and declining vitamin D levels.